Nellie Bly: Later work

-She ran her company as a model of social welfare, replete with health benefits and recreational facilities.
-But Bly was hopeless at understanding the financial aspects of her business and ultimately lost everything.
-Unscrupulous employees bilked the firm of hundreds of thousands of dollars, troubles compounded by protracted and costly bankruptcy litigation.

 Back in reporting, she covered the Woman Suffrage Procession of 1913 for the New York Evening Journal.
-Her article's headline was "Suffragists Are Men's Superiors" and in its text she accurately predicted that it would be 1920 before women in the United States would be given the right to vote.
+Her article's headline was "Suffragists Are Men's Superiors", and in its text she accurately predicted that women in the United States would be given the right to vote in 1920.

 Bly wrote stories on Europe's Eastern Front during World War I. Bly was the first woman and one of the first foreigners to visit the war zone between Serbia and Austria.
 She was arrested when she was mistaken for a British spy.

 Death

-On January 27, 1922, Bly died of pneumonia at St. Mark's Hospital, New York City, aged 57.
+Bly died of pneumonia on January 27, 1922, at St. Mark's Hospital, New York City, aged 57.
 She was interred at Woodlawn Cemetery in The Bronx, New York City.

 Legacy

 Honors

 In 1998, Bly was inducted into the National Women's Hall of Fame.

 Bly was one of four journalists honored with a US postage stamp in a "Women in Journalism" set in 2002.

 In 2019, the Roosevelt Island Operating Corporation put out an open call for artists to create a Nellie Bly Memorial art installation on Roosevelt Island.
 The winning proposal, The Girl Puzzle by Amanda Matthews, was announced on October 16, 2019.
-The Girl Puzzle opened to the public in December, 2021.
+The Girl Puzzle opened to the public in December 2021.

 The New York Press Club confers an annual Nellie Bly Cub Reporter journalism award to acknowledge the best journalistic effort by an individual with three years or fewer of professional experience.
 In 2020, it was awarded to Claudia Irizarry Aponte, of THE CITY.

+Since 2017, the Museum of Political Corruption annually has honored journalists with the Nellie Bly award for investigative reporting.

 Theater

 Bly was the subject of the 1946 Broadway musical Nellie Bly by Johnny Burke and Jimmy Van Heusen.
-The show ran for 16 performances.
+The show ran for just 16 performances.

 During the 1990s, playwright Lynn Schrichte wrote and toured Did You Lie, Nellie Bly?, a one-woman show about Bly.

+An opera based on 10 Days in a Madhouse premiered in Philadelphia, Pennsylvania, in September 2023.
+The music was by Rene Orth and the libretto by Hannah Moscovitch.